-Respected South Jersey Defense Lawyers Help Clients Fight Traffic Tickets in Camden, Burlington and Gloucester County, NJ
+Respected South Jersey Defense Lawyers Help Clients Fight Traffic Tickets in Camden County and Beyond

 New Jersey traffic tickets have a cumulative effect.
 One simple speeding ticket may not seem substantial, but if you are then issued a subsequent citation, the consequences become more serious.
 In short, every single traffic ticket counts—and our talented defense lawyers are here to do everything we can to help you reach a favorable outcome.

 If you have been issued a traffic ticket in South Jersey, call our office or contact us online today.
-We offer a free initial consultation where we can discuss options for fighting your traffic ticket in court.
+Our top-rated criminal defense attorneys offer a free initial consultation where we can discuss options for fighting your traffic ticket in court.

 Traffic Tickets in Haddon, Twp.
 Can Seriously Impact Your Driving Record

 Your driving record is important for a number of reasons—primarily because it is used to determine your insurance rates.
 However, if you have an especially poor driving record, your license can be suspended in New Jersey.
 New Jersey “grades” your driving record based upon a point system.
 Each type of traffic violation carries points.
 For example:

 - Failure to stop for a traffic light: 2 points,

 - Speeding (at least 30mph over the speed limit): 5 points,